Find a Lender-Approved Local Conveyancer in Covent Garden

 Commercial Conveyancing solicitors in Covent Garden regulated by the SRA

 The list below is a non-comprehensive list of solicitors in Covent Garden practicing in commercial conveyancing in Covent Garden.
-This may include advice on taking a commercial lease as a tenant
+This should include advice on commercial leases including all matters relating to landlord and tenant law

 • Redfern Legal Llp, 7 Henrietta Street, Covent Garden, London, London, WC2E 8PS